 loader2

-What is Share Market & How it Works?
+What is the Share Market & How Does Stock Market Work?

 The share market can be compared to a bustling marketplace, where buyers and sellers come together to trade ownership in companies.
 Just as vendors in a marketplace offer various goods and products for sale, companies offer shares of their ownership to investors in the share market.